 Buying Tbilisi Batumi train tickets online

 The TKT.GE site is in English and secure payment can be made with a credit or debit card.
 The platform works perfectly with foreign bank cards.
-Note that there is an extra 1.5 GEL service fee plus a 1.5 GEL transaction fee if you buy your tickets this way – so a second-class fare will cost you 28 GEL instead of 25 GEL.
+Note that there is an extra service fee plus a transaction fee if you buy your tickets this way – so a second-class fare with seat selection will cost you 38.10 GEL total.

-PDF tickets are sent instantly to your inbox.
-I recommend downloading the TKT.GE app so that when it comes time to board the train, you can simply show the steward the QR code on your phone (no need to print anything).
-You also need to show your passport/ID card.
-Simple.
+After your purchase, a PDF ticket with a QR code will be sent to your inbox.
+It usually takes 3-5 minutes to arrive.
+When it comes time to board the train, you can simply show the steward your ticket on your phone (no need to print anything).

 Buying tickets at the train station

 If you prefer to purchase tickets in person, you can do so at either Tbilisi or Batumi train station.
 You need to show ID, so don’t forget to bring your passport (hard copy is best).
 You only need one passport even if you’re buying multiple tickets.
-Cash or card both accepted.
+Pay in cash.

 Getting to Station Square in Tbilisi to board the train

 There are grocery stores, cafes, ATMs and public toilets inside the railway station building.
-If you need a place to leave your bags, there is a luggage storage office on the far left-hand side of platform 2 (10 GEL per locker per day, open 7.30am-8pm).
+If you need a place to leave your bags, there is a luggage storage office (15 GEL per locker per day, open 7.30am-8pm) and a public bathroom on the far left-hand side of platform 1.

 What is the train like?